AlexiusItaly/ImperivmLauncher/README.md

 * Automatic synchronization between launcher language and game language.
 * Multilingual interface: English, Spanish, Italian, Czech.

-## Project Goal
+## Support, Bugs & Feedback
 The goal of Imperivm Launcher is to provide a simple and reliable all-in-one utility that helps players install, configure, troubleshoot, and enjoy the game with minimal effort.

-Feedback, bug reports, and suggestions are always appreciated.
+For any questions, feature requests, or bug reports, please open an issue in the **[GitHub Issues](https://github.com/AlexiusItaly/ImperivmLauncher/issues)** section of this repository.
+Detail your suggestion, bug, or idea, and I will reply as soon as possible!

 ---